armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 ```

-To expose Clouddriver for remote Agents, add this manifest to your kustomize directory structure and include it in your kustomization resources section:
+To expose Clouddriver as Kubernetes type LoadBalancer, add this manifest to your kustomize directory structure and include it in your kustomization resources section:

+_(note: Various cloud providers may require additional annotations for LoadBalancer, consult your cloud provider's documentation)_

 ```yaml
 # This loadbalancer service exposes the gRPC port on cloud-driver for the remote agents to connect